HumanVBench: Probing Human-Centric Video Understanding in MLLMs with Automatically Synthesized Benchmarks: The Proposed

-In real-world videos, inner emotions are less observable, as cameras often capture wider scenes instead of facial close-ups.
-Thus, emotion perception becomes an abstract skill requiring careful attention to facial expressions, body language, and verbal cues.
-With this goal, tasks in this category evaluate video-MLLMs' ability to detect and interpret emotional nuances, mirroring human perceptual skills.

-Specifically, five specific tasks comprise the \textbf{Emotion Perception} category: \begin{itemize} \item \textit{Emotion Recognition} (ER) requires identifying the most fitting emotional description for an individual in a video. \item \textit{Emotion Temporal Analysis} (ETA) focuses on tracking emotional changes over time. \item \textit{Attitude Recognition} (AT) assesses the inferred attitudes of individuals in relation to specific events or entities, classifying them as positive, negative, or neutral. \item \textit{Emotion Intensity Comparison} (EIC) evaluates the model's ability to differentiate and quantify the emotional intensity of various individuals. \end{itemize}
+Inner emotions are often less observable in real-world videos, requiring abstract skills to interpret subtle facial expressions, body language, and verbal cues.
+The tasks in this category, which we term \textbf{Emotion Perception}, evaluate MLLMs’ ability to detect and interpret these emotional nuances.
+Specifically, this category includes: \textit{Emotion Recognition} (ER) identifies the most fitting emotional description for an individual. \textit{Emotion Temporal Analysis} (ETA) tracks emotional changes of a person over time. \textit{Attitude Recognition} (AT) assesses the inferred attitude (positive, negative, or neutral) of individuals toward specific events or entities. \textit{Emotion Intensity Comparison} (EIC) differentiates and quantifies the emotional intensity of various individuals.

-These tasks collectively enable the evaluation of MLLMs' potential in capturing emotional cues and facial details from videos, thereby gauging their capabilities in inner emotional understanding.